Note: The New Voices and New Visions writing contests are currently on a temporary hiatus. A follow-up announcement will come in 2024.

-That can be a complicated question, but for the purposes of our New Visions Award, we accept contest entries from people of African, Asian/Pacific Islander, Latin American, Middle Eastern, or Native American/Indigenous descent.
+That can be a complicated question, but for the purposes of our New Visions Award, we accept contest entries from people of Black/African, Asian/Pacific Islander, Latinx, Middle Eastern/North African, or Native American/Indigenous descent.

 Why is the New Visions Award only open to people of color?

-The New Visions Award was founded to encourage and support authors of color in a market where they’ve been traditionally excluded and underrepresented.
-That was true in 2012 when the award was started and it’s still true today (see our most recent Diversity Gap Infographic regarding the diversity gap in children’s literature; most notably, even though the percentage of books about people of color have significantly increased over the last several years, Black, Latino, and Native authors combined wrote less than 6% of the new children’s books published in 2016).
+The New Visions Award was founded to encourage and support Indigenous authors and authors of color in a market where they’ve been traditionally excluded and underrepresented.
+That was true in 2012 when the award was created, and it’s still true today.
+(See our Diversity Gap Infographic regarding the diversity gap in children’s literature.)
 The New Visions Award is one way we’re trying to close the gap.

-Does Tu Books only publish books by people of color?
+Does Tu Books only publish books by Indigenous people or people of color?

 No!
-Anyone can submit a manuscript to us through our general submissions.
-We make a special effort to work with writers and artists of color because they are still underrepresented, but we recognize that quality work is not dependent on an author’s ethnicity.
-For more information on how to write cross-culturally, see the list of links at this post and consider consulting sensitivity readers.
+Anyone can submit a manuscript to us through their agent.
+We do make a special effort to work with writers and artists of color, or Indigenous writers and artists, because they are still underrepresented.
+However, we recognize that quality work is not dependent on an author’s race and ethnicity.
+If you have questions about how to write cross-culturally, see the list of links at this post.